Israel to give Palestinians $100 million in withheld funds

 Abbas’s U.N. victory was a diplomatic setback for the United States and Israel, which were joined by only seven other countries in voting against upgrading the Palestinians’ observer status to “non-member state”, like the Vatican, from “entity”.

-Hours after the U.N. vote, Israel said it would authorize 3,000 new settler homes in the West Bank and East Jerusalem and expedite plans for thousands more in a sensitive area close to Jerusalem.
-Critics say these plans would kill off Palestinian hopes of a viable state.
+Hours after the U.N. vote, Israel said it would authorize 3,000 new settler homes in the West Bank and East Jerusalem and expedite planning work for thousands more in a geographically sensitive area close to Jerusalem.
+Critics say this plan would kill off Palestinian hopes of a viable state.

-Netanyahu’s government looks likely to be replaced with a coalition more accommodating of the Palestinians.
-The runners-up in the January 22 vote, the centrist Yesh Atid and left-leaning Labour parties, both demand Israel try to revive stalled peacemaking.
+Netanyahu’s current religious-nationalist government looks likely to be replaced with a coalition more accommodating of the Palestinians.
+The runners-up in the January 22 ballot, the centrist Yesh Atid and left-leaning Labour parties, both demand Israel try to revive peacemaking stalled for more than two years.